blackberry/Falco-bypasses/README.md

 17:11:51.948645683: Debug Falco internal: syscall event drop.
 474099 system calls dropped in last second. (ebpf_enabled=0 n_drops=474099 n_drops_buffer=474099 n_drops_bug=0 n_drops_pf=0 n_evts=807893)
 ```
 ### On a pod within a local cluster ran by Minicube
-When running the utility on on a pod within the Minicube cluster, 200K fake events seem to be enough to cause Falco to consistently drop events and bypass detection on an irregular basis.
+When running the utility on a pod within the Minicube cluster, 200K fake events seem to be enough to cause Falco to consistently drop events and bypass detection on an irregular basis.
 Out of 10 tries, 9 of them detected "Sensitive file opened" successfully:
 ```
 [Pod]
 minikube version